nstuyvesant/time-and-billing/README.md

   - **Gross Profit** - Revenue - COGS
   - **Gross Margin** - (Revenue - COGS) / Revenue
   - **Burns Entitlement** - Looked up from Account, used to determine whether time entry falls into entitlement period
+  - **Opportunity** - Set by method using the Opportunity.Jira Issue field.
+Known gap: time logged against a Jira Issue that is a child or grandchild of the Jira Issue associated with the Opportunity.

 - **Time Entries with Accounts** Custom Report Type